WeiTing1991/WeiTing1991/README.md

 #### 💬 About Me
-I'm a architect, engineer, researcher, programmer who focuses on robotic & digital fabrication, computational design in architecture, and strogly interested in visual computing.
+I'm a architect, engineer, researcher, programmer who focuses on robotic & digital fabrication, computational design in architecture, and strogly interested in visual computing.<br/>
 I recevied a MAS in Architecture and Digital Fabrication at ETH Zürich and BArch at Tamkang University and workes as a project consultant in AEC and scientific researcher.
 My passion combines computation and robotic with design and fabrication.<br/>

 #### 📫 Connect me with:<br/>